the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 - `init_bit`

 Where `pause_bit` is the only one with kind of a double representation.
-If the `running_bit` is set, a set `pause_bit` signalized that pausing the calculation was requested.
+If the `running_bit` is set, a set `pause_bit` signalizes that pausing the calculation was requested.

 As soon as the worker wants to respond, it simply resets the `running_bit` and returns to its event loop.
 Then only the `pause_bit` stays set, which actually does mean "the algorithm is paused."